Getting Started with Outrig

 • Improved security: Your app doesn't expose any ports or require a built-in web server.

-Installing the Outrig Server
+Installing Outrig

 MacOS

-brew install outrigdev/outrig/outrig
+brew install --cask outrigdev/outrig/outrig

 Linux